ilovemyminutes/ResearchInternshipUOS/README.md

 # ResearchIntershipUOS
-a project for the research internship from 09.2020 to 12.2020 in Mathematics, University of Seoul
+a project for the research internship from August 2020 to December 2020 in Mathematics, University of Seoul